International educational project “Nature and Society in Prehistoric Europe”

 The project of the Center of Paleoethnological Research is supported by European Union by the House of Europe programme

 The stressful situation caused by the pandemic has become a powerful factor for the introduction of new methods and forms of education.
 The field of archaeological education was no exception.
-In this educational year, which is ending, teachers and students fully experienced both the advantages and disadvantages of distance education in the field of archaeology and museum studies.
-Creating online courses in archeology and prehistory has its own specifics, which is manifested in the complexity of transmitting information about artifacts and field objects remotely.
+In this educational year, teachers and students fully experienced both the advantages and disadvantages of distance learning in the field of archaeology and museum studies.
+Creating online courses in archaeology and prehistory has its own specifics, which is manifested in the complexity of transmitting information about artifacts and field objects remotely.

 Modern archaeological and paleoecological research allows us to develop models of interaction between the environment and human society for different chronological facies.
 The development of such models is currently relevant, given the need to understand the processes of increased anthropogenic and industrial pressure on the environment in the modern world.
 Due to the significant expansion of scientific knowledge about the early stages of human culture, there is a need to include these data in the courses of higher education institutions using scientific experience and the latest achievements of European scientists in the field of prehistory and paleoecology.

 The project is to create an English-language training course “Nature and society in Prehistoric Europe” through the creation of multimedia products such as video lectures, visual materials and online publications, which will widely present data and research results from Europe and Ukraine in particular.
 The main purpose of the course is to combine science and education through the interaction of student audiences with the professional environment by transmitting scientifically significant and relevant information about the interaction of society and nature from researchers to students and young scientists.
 In connection with the transfer of the learning process and the work of higher education institutions online, the project plans to develop multimedia materials that would provide professional delivery of knowledge and interaction between teacher and student.